yarohtar/cam-maths-notes-obsidian/Notes/Recursive Functions.md

 $$
 the minimisation of $f$.

-Recursive functions are the closure of [[Gödel's primitive recursive functions]] under the operation of minimisation.
+Partial recursive functions are the closure of [[Gödel's primitive recursive functions]] under the operation of minimisation.